lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

     # Name of the additional crop dataset on the Lightly Platform.
 A new dataset
     # is created if no dataset with this name exists.
     crop_dataset_name: ''
+    # Padding relative to the bbox size
+    padding: 0.0

   # Upload report to the Ligthly platform.
   upload_report: True